Table of contents

 Why customer service matters in healthcare now more than ever

 While it is entirely plausible that hospitals have been focused on providing good B2B customer service, providing good customer service on the consumer side should be equally high on healthcare institutions’ priority list.
 The reasons for this are multifold:

 Patients are now more aware than ever: With easy access to information, patients are now more aware than ever of their choices and costs regarding their doctor and hospital visits.
 This means that they are now treating healthcare like any other paid service.
-Whether it is with the doctors, the support staff, or a technical issue, an unhappy patient will take their business to a new clinic/hospital.
+Whether it is with the doctors, the customer support staff, or a technical issue, an unhappy patient will take their business to a new clinic/hospital.
 The opposite is also true; a happy patient will come back for future visits and recommend the clinic/hospital in their social circles.

-The internet (and social media) is becoming a patient’s new best friend: Review sites like Healthgrades, Vitals, ZocDoc, and RateMDs, provide free access for patients to look up information and read reviews and ratings about their doctors and facilities.
+The internet (and social media) is becoming a patient’s new best friend: Review sites like Healthgrades, Vitals, and ZocDoc provide free access for patients to look up information and read reviews and ratings about their doctors and facilities.
 Not just this, popular review sites like Yelp, Angie’s List, and Google My Business, which are not healthcare specific, also provide patients the opportunity to give feedback on their experiences.
 This means that when a new patient is looking for a doctor, they won’t just rely on word of mouth.
 It makes the entire internet a public source of information about a specific doctor or facility.